BrewingWeasel/gleamgen/README.md

 `expression.to_unchecked` or `expression.unsafe_from_unchecked`

 Further documentation can be found at <https://hexdocs.pm/gleamgen>.
-Also see the tests for more examples.
+Also check out the examples folder (or the tests).

 Note: There are still a lot of basic functions that have yet to be implemented, and the way things like generics are handled are subject to change